warrenbuckley/IIS-Express-Code/README.md

 * Auto opens folder in browser
 * Super simple way from the command pallete to start & stop the website
 * See ouput from the IIS Express command line directly in Visual Studio
+* Support for PHP via `ApplicationHost.config` common changes for all sites running with IIS Express

 # Requirements
 * Windows Machine (Sorry not for Linux & OSX)